St Matthew's Church, Northampton: Music

 For many years St Matthew's had an all-male choir which was disbanded in the early 2000s.
 The choir now consists of girl and boy choristers aged 8–18 and adult Altos, Tenors and Basses who sing two services each Sunday.
 The church choir is supported by The St Matthew's Singers, a choir of local amateur singers, who sing Choral Mass on mid-week Feast Days.
 The whole music department is overseen by a Director of Music, Parish Organist and Organ Scholar.

 The choir has undertaken a tour each year since 2012.
 These have included week-long trips to sing at St Davids (2012), Portsmouth (2013), Carlisle (2014), Exeter (2015) and Chester (2016), Ely (2017) and Germany (2018).
 The choir has released two CDs in recent years; in 2013 a disc of music for Advent and Christmas, and in 2014 a recording including recent commissions from David Bednall, David Halls and Philip Stopford.

 St Matthew's is also a concert venue for Northampton.
-The church is home to the Northampton Bach Choir, founded by Denys Pouncey in 1935, which for many years had St Matthew's Director of Music as its Director.
+The church is home to the Northampton Bach Choir, founded by Denys Pouncey in 1935, which for many years had St Matthew's director of music as its director.
 The church also has links with the Northampton Music and Performing Arts Trust, the Northampton Philharmonic Choir, the Northampton Chamber Choir and many other groups.
-St Matthew's also houses a manual organ built by J. W. Walker & Sons Ltd in 1895.
+St Matthew's also houses a four-manual and pedal organ built by J. W. Walker & Sons Ltd in 1895.
 Regular organ recitals take place.